 Solar Water Heater

-Solar water heaters aren’t exactly the new kids on the block, but they have improved over the years.
-The newer systems involve a storage tank and a solar collector of which there are two types — active and passive (3).
+Solar water heaters are no longer the new kids on the block, but they have improved significantly over the years.
+Newer systems include a storage tank and a solar collector, of which there are two types: active and passive (3).

-Active systems come with a circulating pump and control, i.e. it relies on technology.
-A passive system, on the other hand, relies on natural convection to move the heat around.
+Active systems feature a circulating pump and control, meaning they depend on technology.
+A passive system, on the other hand, works without electricity and relies on natural convection to move the heat around.

 To complicate this further, each kind has two types of heating systems.
 These are:

 - Direct circulation system: This system consists of pumps that circulate inlet water inside the collectors and through to your home.
 They are best in warmer climates.

 - Indirect circulation system: These also use pumps but here, they circulate a non-freezing, heat-transferring fluid.
 It passes through the collectors and then a heat exchanger which heats the water before it reaches your outlets.

 These systems are usually less expensive and may last longer.
 However, they are less efficient.